 - cancel, interpret or enforce a contract; or

 - order any party to do, or to refrain from carrying out, any action; or

 - stop or intervene in any civil proceedings instituted against the complainant; or

 Should the complaint be in respect of one of the above categories, complainants are urged to seek independent legal advice.

-The completion of the online complaint will initiate an investigation by the EAAB into the alleged improper conduct of an estate agent acting in such capacity.
-In terms of the Estate Agency Affairs Act, an estate agent found guilty of improper conduct by a Committee of Inquiry of the Board may be sentenced to:
+The completion of the online complaint will initiate an investigation by the PPRA into the alleged improper conduct of a Property Practitioner acting in such capacity.
+In terms of the Property Practitioners Act, a Property Practitioner found guilty of improper conduct by an adjudicator may according to section 30 (7() be sentenced to:

 STAGE 2 - Particulars of Complainant

 Please Note: Fields marked * are mandatory and must be completed to initiate a complaint.